Find Affordable College Courses

 17 Yearly Graduations

 Stockton University comes in at #10 on our list of the most popular colleges offering doctor's degrees in multi / interdisciplinary studies.
 Each year, around 9,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,490 per year, while in-state graduate students, on average, pay $14,063 per year.
-During the 2020-2021 academic year, 17 people received their doctor's degree in multi / interdisciplinary studies from Stockton State.
-Of these students, 88% were women and 24% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,996 per year, while in-state graduate students, on average, pay $14,634 per year.
+During the most recent year for which we have data, 17 people received their doctor's degree in multi / interdisciplinary studies from Stockton State.
+About 56% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
+Those who complete their doctor's degree in multi / interdisciplinary studies at Stockton University make a median salary of 81,475.

 #11